randsleadershipslack/documents-and-resources/howtorands.md

 **I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.

+**I understand that sometimes we are in wartime and things will get strange.** There is an exception to many of my practices and principles and that is when we are at war.
+During wartime, my usual people, process, and product protocols are secondary to getting out of the war.
+If it is not obvious, I will alert you that I am in this state along with my best guess of when we'll be out of wartime.

 ## Feedback Protocol
 I firmly believe that feedback is at the core of building trust and respect in a team.